Pen resting on colorful financial charts

 Strategies for Minimizing Turnover Costs

-3. Evaluate Turnover Rates When Selecting Funds Always scrutinize a fund’s turnover rate, which is available in fund prospectuses or through financial reporting platforms.
-A turnover rate below 20% annually often signals a tax-efficient and cost-effective choice.
+3. Evaluate Turnover Rates When Selecting Funds Always check a fund’s turnover rate—it’s listed in the prospectus or on most investment research sites.
+A turnover rate under 20% per year often means a more tax-friendly and cost-effective fund.

 Actionable Tips for Investors

-- Regularly review your investment portfolio’s turnover rates, transaction costs, and after-tax returns.
+• Take time each year to review your portfolio’s turnover rates, trading costs, and after-tax results.

-- Discuss with your financial advisor about implementing tax-loss harvesting to counterbalance gains.
+• Talk with your advisor about using tax-loss harvesting strategies to help offset capital gains.

 Ron McCoy’s Perspective